- Research Tools & Collections

 Dean of Libraries

 Sheila Grant Johnson has served as Oklahoma State University Dean of Libraries since 2004.
 She holds the rank of Professor and the Clerico Family Chair for Library Excellence.

 During her tenure as Dean, Johnson has focused on bringing the historic and iconic Edmon Low Library into the future both in terms of facilities and services.
 She has overseen transformative renovations to the Edmon Low Library, many of which were funded through private donations.
-Under Johnson's guidance the OSU Library is building a reputation for embracing new technology while maintaining a foundation of quality service.
-The OSU Library was an early adopter of several innovative search products.
-As a result, OSU served as one of two development partners for Summon, which powers Google-like searching across all Library collections.
+Under Johnson's guidance the OSU Library has a reputation for embracing new technology while maintaining a foundation of quality service.

 Johnson received her associate's degree from Amarillo Junior College, her B.A. in history is from Baylor University, and her master of library science degree is from the University of Texas, Austin.